 Bourbon drinkers are often equal opportunity sippers.
 If the company is right, we can find any whiskey enjoyable.– heather

-Criteria for the 5 Best Bourbons for Cocktails for your Home Bar Cart
+Criteria for the 5 Best Bourbons for your Home Bar Cart

 I decided to use a few criteria to reduce the list of possible bourbons.
 I still came up with more than five, so you’ll have some options.